ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-14-mining-ethereum-classic-with-an-ipollo-asic-through-2miners-pool/index.md

 Once there, create an ETC wallet as per the instructions or use an existing wallet you already have, if you wish.

-Then, get the instruction shown further below in that page for “ASIC Settings”.
+Then, get the instruction shown further below on that page for “ASIC Settings”.
 The instructions are:

 **URL: stratum+tcp://etc.2miners.com:1010**